25f2005869-glitch/india-growth-dashboard/03-1992-harshad-mehta-scam/README.md

 # 📈 1992 Harshad Mehta Scam Analysis Dashboard

-A Python-based financial data analytics project focused on analyzing the **1992 Harshad Mehta Stock Market Scam** and its impact on the Indian stock market, banking system, inflation, and investor confidence.
+A Python-based financial analytics project focused on analyzing the **1992 Harshad Mehta Stock Market Scam** and its impact on the Indian economy, stock market, banking system, inflation, and investor confidence.

-This project uses **Python, Pandas, Matplotlib, NumPy, and Statistics** to visualize economic trends and understand one of the biggest financial scams in Indian history.
+This project uses **Python, Pandas, Matplotlib, NumPy, and Statistics** to visualize financial trends and explain one of the biggest scams in Indian financial history.

 ---